Step 3 of my Essentials for Ambitious Women who want to go back to work with confidence is to Create a powerful LinkedIn profile.

 - Tell people that you want to go back to work and what work you want to do.

 A word of warning – only connect to people that you know.
 Networking on LinkedIn is no different to networking in face-to-face situations.
 Be polite, join in the conversations, and get to know people.
-Before you start connecting, then do read this post by LinkedIn expert Emily Miller to avoid the horror story of connecting indiscriminately.

 If you are a mum who’s taken a career break or you are on maternity leave and thinking ahead to your next career more, creating your LinkedIn profile and using LinkedIn to build your network is essential.
 It’s never too soon to start planning.